fortana-co/react-dropzone-uploader/docs/why-rdu.md

 ## React Dropzone
 There's also the popular and solid [react-dropzone](https://react-dropzone.netlify.com/), but this library only gives you a dropzone — it has no API for managing uploads.

-Uploading files, especially with status, progress, cancellation and restart, is hard to get right.
-And it's the most common use case for a dropzone, so I thought it would be nice to build a library that __gives you a dropzone and handles file uploads__.
+File uploads with status, progress, cancellation and restart are hard to get right.
+And they're the most common use case for a dropzone, so I thought it would be nice to build a library that gives you a dropzone AND handles file uploads.

 I also wanted a friendlier rendering API and better rendering defaults. __react-dropzone doesn't help you with rendering__: